ts2python Documentation¶

 Backwards compatibility¶

 ts2python tries to be as backwards compatible as possible.
 To run ts2python you need at least Python version 3.8.
 The code ts2python generates is backwards compatible down to version 3.7.
-If you do not need to be compatible with older versions, you can use the –compatibility [VERSION] switch to generate code for newer versions only.
-Usually, this code is a bit cleaner than the fully compatible code, e.g.:
+If you do not need to be compatible with older versions, you can use the –compatibility [VERSION] switch to generate code for newer versions only, e.g.:

 $ ts2python --compatibility 3.11 [FILENAME.ts]